babyleafy/SoccerDB/README.md

-# Soccer DB - CIS 5500 Final Project
+# Soccer DB - Statistics Visualizer

 We created a website that integrates information about soccer players in real life from the Transfermarkt news website and the popular soccer game, FIFA.